jervine/docker-centos-mariadb/README.md

 # docker-centos-mariadb
-## CentOS 7 with MariaDB installed
+## MariaDB running on CentOS 7.4rrent running on CentOS 7.4
+### Build Version: 2
+Date of Build: 15th September 2017

 CentOS 7 container with MariaDB installed.
 The EPEL repository is added for the supervisor daemon.